vertica/VerticaPy/docs/Documentation Generation.md

 - Removes some patterns that make the links easier to read python3 remove_pattern.py

-- Fixes some links that for notebooks and other nested files python3 fix_links
+- Fix some links that for notebooks and other nested files python3 fix_links

 - Create a TOC tree for each page